huijing/huijing.github.io/_posts/2020-02-01-on-attributes-for-html-form-elements.md

   <button style="font-size:inherit">Fake submit</button>
 </form>

 This is not a rant at the state of the web today (okay, maybe just a little bit).
-Rather, I want this to be an *invitation* to explore and discover which of these attributes are most useful to you.
+Rather, I want this to be an *invitation* to explore and discover which of these many wonderful attributes are most useful to you.

 Then use them.